nitekeeper/laravel-settler-lite/readme.md

 ## Installation

-*STOP*: You can download this from https://app.vagrantup.com.
+*STOP*: You can download this from https://app.vagrantup.com/nitekeeper/boxes/light-weight-homestead-vmware.
 You do not need to create it from scratch.

 Even so, if you want to create your own box, follow the instructions below.
-This scripts are intended to work on Windows 11.
+These scripts are intended to work on Windows 11.
 You will need to install the followings first.

 *NOTE*: Ensure that your Windows 11 is up-to-date.

 ### Install one of the following VMs.
 - VMWare Workstation Pro: https://www.vmware.com/content/vmware/vmware-published-sites/us/products/workstation-pro.html.html
 - VMWare Workstation Player: https://www.vmware.com/products/workstation-player.html
-    - I haven't check this version.
-You can try it.
+    - I haven't checked this version, but you can try it.
 - VMWare Fusion: https://www.vmware.com/products/fusion.html
 - VirtualBox: https://www.virtualbox.org